ONLINE CONFERENCE Tackling Crime and Delivering Justice in Scotland: The Scottish Government's long term vision

 - Discuss how community sentences can be made to work best

-- Know the role of mental health, early intervention and wider factors
+- Assess the role of mental health, early intervention and factors such as drugs misuse

 - Reflect on prevention and rehabilitation: effective intervention and smart disposals